Introduction / History

 Now the Bawaria are viewed as Dalits or outcastes by Indian society.
 They are considered a Scheduled caste in which they are eligible for special public jobs and extra university admissions.

-Today most Sikh Bawaria employed in agriculture.
+Today most Sikh Bawaria are employed in agriculture.
 They cultivate land owned by higher castes.
 They grow wheat, millet, vegetables, fruit and sugarcane.
 Many Bawaria are illiterate.
 Some educated Bawaria work as administrators, teachers, attorneys and businessmen.
 The primary language of the Sikh Bawaria is Eastern Punjabi.
 Many also speak Hindi.

 A high percentage of the Sikh Bawaria live in the Indian state of Punjab.
 Smaller groups live in other states across the nation of India.